Carrara, Italy Guide

 Day Trips

-Genoa, a vibrant port city with a rich maritime history, offers a fascinating day trip.
-Explore the historic center, a UNESCO World Heritage site, with its narrow alleyways and grand palaces.
-Visit the Aquarium of Genoa, one of the largest in Europe, and enjoy the bustling atmosphere of the harbor.
+Genoa, a vibrant port city with a rich maritime history, offers a fascinating blend of old and new.
+Explore the historic center, a UNESCO World Heritage site, wander through narrow alleyways, and visit the Aquarium of Genoa, one of the largest in Europe.
+Discover the city's hidden gems and enjoy its unique atmosphere.

 Travel Time